 Medal policy on the Bronze Star has been criticized for years as ambiguous.
 In some cases, the medal is affixed with a “V” for valor and reflects courageous and potentially life-saving acts of bravery under fire.
 Yet in other cases, it is awarded for “meritorious service” that could be, essentially, a desk job in a deployed setting.

 In the 1990s, some service members with peripheral duties related to operations in Kosovo received Bronze Stars without ever leaving the U.S.

 The policy change announced this week requires that all future Bronze Stars meet the new and tighter definition of combat.
 The final wording on the policy has not been finalized, and when it is, its interpretation will remain up to the individual services.

 “If people were complaining that Bronze Stars are given out for things that aren’t necessarily worthy of it because they’re not in combat, I think we are addressing that by applying a decision that says the Bronze Star will only be awarded under combat conditions,” the defense official said.”

-Posted by Gordon Duff, Senior Editor on April 1, 2017, With 3318 Reads Filed under Russia, WarZone.
+Posted by Gordon Duff, Senior Editor on April 1, 2017, With 3359 Reads Filed under Russia, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.